RaitoBezarius/sysnum2020/README.md

 - [ ] Implement a framebuffer driver in linux for it.

+## RISC-V compliance testsuite & Verilator (Ryan & Julien)

+- [x] Submodule for RISC-V compliance testsuite
+- [ ] Write the test harness with our own Makefile
+- [ ] Move to Verilator
+- [ ] Write a simulation model to test our CPU with Verilator
+- [ ] Report the results of the compliance testsuite
+- [ ] Put it in GitHub Actions CI

 ## Data cache / instruction cache (Ryan)

 - [ ] Lay out the bare minimum in the CPU